aakash10802/python-tutorial/list/readme.md

 You can also use numbers within the name but not at the start.

 Also, be careful not to use Python keywords as variable names as that is not allowed.

+For Loop and List Combination Practice Questions

+Task: Write a Python program that uses a for loop to find the sum of all the elements in a given list.
+Task: Write a program that finds the largest number in a list using a for loop.
+Task: Write a Python program that counts how many times a specific element (e.g., 5) appears in a list.
+Task: Given a list of numbers, create a new list where each number is squared using a for loop.
+Task: Write a Python program that categorizes numbers in a list into two separate lists: one for even numbers and one for odd numbers.
+Task: Write a Python program that removes all negative numbers from a list.
+Task: Write a Python program that checks if a specific number exists in a list.
+Task: Write a Python program that uses a for loop to reverse a given list.
+Task: Write a Python program that finds the common elements between two lists using a for loop.
+Task: Write a Python program that multiplies each element in a list by a given factor (e.g., 3).
+Task: Write a Python program that creates a list of all even numbers between 1 and 20 using a for loop.
+Task: Write a Python program to find the second largest number in a list.
+Task: Write a Python program that removes duplicate elements from a list and returns a list of unique elements.